 Hypertrace is a real-time observability platform that helps teams make sense of their production requests and trends within their network.

-|Trace UI||Visualizes a request's path through services and any backends, including context, errors and delays|
+|Trace UI||Visualization for a request's path through services and any backends, including context, errors, and delays|

-|Application Flow UI||Visualize a service graph of all traced traffic in your network|
+|Application Flow UI||Service graph visulatization of all the traced traffic in your network|

-|Cloud Native Deployment||Kubernetes cluster with Helm Charts to install and manage it|
+|Cloud Native Deployment||Kubernetes cluster with Helm Charts to install and manage|

 The below features are available by default in Hypertrace, but are not usually included in Open Source distributed tracing systems.

-|Dashboard UI||Global health including most frequently called endpoints, services and backends|
+|Dashboard UI||Global health including most frequently called endpoints, services, and backends|

-|Services UI||Service owners see health and latency overview of their endpoints and dependencies|
+|Services UI||Service owners can see health and latency overview of their endpoints and corresponding dependencies|

-|Backends UI||Owners of backends like MySQL or Redis can quickly identify slow queries and identify trends|
+|Backend UI||Owners of backends like MySQL or Redis can quickly identify slow queries and identify trends|

-|Built-in Rosetta Stone||Natively understands all major trace data formats like OpenTelemetry, Jaeger and Zipkin|
+|Built-in Rosetta Stone||Natively understands all major trace data formats like OpenTelemetry, Jaeger, and Zipkin|

-|Sampling unnecessary||Designed to ingest 100% of request traces natively.
+|Sampling unnecessary||Native design to ingest 100% request traces.
 No need for a sampling collector.|

-|Real-time processing||Application flow and metrics aggregate automatically, using stream processing.|
+|Real-time processing||Using stream processing, application flow and metrics aggregate automatically.|